OWASP/owasp-summit-2017/Working-Sessions/DevSecOps/Netflix-Security-Automation.md

 ## Why

-Netflix is currently one of the leading companies in the use of Security Automation, with a large number of companies following on its footsteps
+This Working Session will consider how Netflix is currently one of the leading companies in the use of Security Automation, with many companies following in its footsteps.

 ## What

  - Map out how Netflix does Security Automation
- - Share real-world expereience in using it
+ - Share real-world experience of using it
- - Define am implementation-roadmap for companies that want to start using these tools/techniques/workflows
+ - Define an implementation roadmap for companies interested in using these tools/techniques/workflows

 ## Who

+The target audience for this Working Session is:

  - InfoSec and AppSec professionals
- - Netflix enginners
+ - Netflix engineers

 ## References